Kevin Seefried: January 6 U.S. Capitol attack

 During the Capitol attack, Seefried was one of the first few attackers to enter the Capitol building, and he remained inside for 25 minutes, according to prosecutors.
 He brandished a Confederate flag on a flag pole and made threatening motions towards Black police officer Eugene Goodman.
 Images of Seefried became some of the most recognizable images of the attack.
 It was the first time in U.S. history in which a Confederate battle flag was displayed inside the Capitol.

 Seefried was charged with obstructing an official proceeding, disorderly conduct in a Capitol building, and entering and remaining in a restricted area.
 Seefried's adult son Hunter also participated in the attack and was sentenced in October 2022 to two years in prison after being found guilty of obstruction.

 Numerous Facebook posts claimed without evidence that Seefried was a registered Democrat and a supporter of Joe Biden.

 In June 2022, the District Court for the District of Columbia judge Trevor McFadden found Seefried guilty on all five charges.
 On February 9, 2023, Seefried was sentenced to three years in prison.
+During his sentencing, his attorney A.J.
+Kramer stated that he wears a colostomy bag after previously recovering from rectal cancer.

 On May 31, 2024, Seefried was released after serving more than a year in prison.

-On January 20, 2025, the first day of the second presidency of Donald Trump, Seefried was pardoned along with nearly every other participant in the Capitol attack.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Seefried received a federal pardon along with nearly every other participant in the Capitol attack as part of Trump's pardon of January 6 United States Capitol attack defendants.